 Most women are used to waxing and are quite well-versed in carrying it out on their own.
 It is rather efficient and easier to be done at home itself, saving you a trip outside and the costs associated with it.
 However, waxing is brutal for the skin, and during pregnancy, the sensitive skin can react strongly to it.
 Be extremely careful since waxing could leave bruise marks on your body in such a case.

 3. Hair Removal Using Creams

 Certain creams in the market make use of chemicals and other elements to destroy the hair and remove them.
-Some of the major constituents in such creams are the powder of barium sulphide and calcium thioglycolic acid.
-Applying cream on the skin at the risk of absorption of this chemicals is tricky since their safety or harmful nature has not been defined for pregnant women.
+Some of the major constituents in such creams are the powders of barium sulphide and calcium thioglycolic acid.
+Applying cream on the skin at the risk of absorption of these chemicals is tricky since their safety or harmful nature has not been defined for pregnant women.
 However, the strong odour that accompanies the creams and their chemical reactions to the sensitive skin can deem them unsuitable for use.

-4. Hair Removal Using A Shaver
+4. Hair Removal Using a Shaver

 This method is cheap, convenient, and it is extremely safe during pregnancy.
 Be careful with your skin as you could very easily cut yourself with a razor.
 Let your partner help you out in reaching difficult areas below the abdomen.